sensiasoft/sensorhub/sensorhub-all/src/site/markdown/download.md

 ### Maven

 You can also use Maven to include OSH in your own project.
-For instance, if you want to develop a new sensor driver, you can simply add a dependency to the SensorHub Core module in your POM:
+For instance, if you want to develop a new sensor driver, you can simply add a dependency to the OpenSensorHub Core module in your POM:

 ```xml
 <dependency>